edf-hpc/puppet-module-puppet-archive/README.md

 * `archive::artifactory`: archive wrapper for [JFrog Artifactory](http://www.jfrog.com/open-source/#os-arti) files with checksum.
 * `archive::go`: archive wrapper for [GO Continuous Delivery](http://www.go.cd/) files with checksum.
 * `archive::nexus`: archive wrapper for [Sonatype Nexus](http://www.sonatype.org/nexus/) files with checksum.
-* `archive::download`: archive wrapper and compatibility shim for [camptocamp/archive](https://forge.puppet.com/camptocamp/archive).
-This is considered private API, as it has to change with camptocamp/archive.
-For this reason it will remain undocumented, and removed when no longer needed.
-We suggest not using it directly.
-Instead please consider migrating to archive itself where possible.

 ### Resources